Monday, September 30, 2024

 The sign said "OPEN" but it wasn't

 This was the first day that I would have driven, were it not Week Without Driving.
-For people who own cars, they're more than just ways to get around rapidly that live at your house, and whose costs are already sunk.
-They're places to stow your wet swim clothes after a workout.
-The co-working space where I work has a picnic deck in front that no one was using, so I hung them there until I began to worry they would blow off onto someone's windshield and get driven to Clinton or some place.
+For people who own them, cars are more than just means of rapidly getting around that live at your house, and whose costs are already sunk.
+They're places to lock your laptop while you work out, and to stow your wet swim clothes afterwards.
+The co-working space where I work has a picnic deck in front that no one was using today, so I hung them there until I began to worry they would blow off onto someone's windshield and get driven to Clinton or some place.
 They got pretty dry while they were out in the wind anyhow.

 swimsuit and towel hung over a railing